 The CHNAFinder is an AHA members-only database with nearly 3,000 community health needs assessments completed in 2012–2016.
 Members can use this map-based tool to identify and compare trends in priority health needs in their community and state and across the U.S., and explore opportunities to partner with other organizations and community stakeholders to build healthier communities and improve population health.
 The Community Health Assessment Toolkit walks hospitals through the CHNA process.
 For more, visit chnafinder.hret.org.

-Team Training.
-We recently introduced AHA Team Training featuring TeamSTEPPS®, an evidence-based set of tools for optimizing patient outcomes by improving communication and teamwork among health care professionals.
+Team Strategies and Tools to Enhance Performance and Patient Safety (TeamSTEPPS®) is an evidence-based set of tools for optimizing patient outcomes by improving communication and teamwork.
 It includes a comprehensive set of ready-to-use materials and a training curriculum to successfully integrate teamwork principles into any health care system.
-Teams working with AHA faculty have improved communication and teamwork in their organizations through courses, webinars, an annual national conference and community support and engagement.
-Learn more at www.aha.org/teamtraining.
+Teams working with AHA faculty have improved communication and teamwork through courses, webinars, and an annual national conference attended by hundreds of front-line clinical and operational health care managers.
+For more, visit www.aha.org/TeamSTEPPS.